baktragh/a8_tape_loaders_and_utils/cs_turbo2000_backup_td/readme.md

 1. Configure the emulator, so that the virtual hard drive device H1: is available.
 Ensure the H1: device is in read/write mode and supports long file names.
 2. Have the emulator launch the BACKUP T/D Extractor binary load file
 3. Insert the previously used disk image to emulated drive #1
-4. On the main menu, select the "List files on Backup T/D disk" to verify the contents of the disk image
+4. On the main menu, select the "List files on BACKUP T/D disk" to verify the contents of the disk image
 5. Verify that H1 is selected as the target device.
 6. On the main menu, select the "Extract files from disk" function to extract the files to the virtual hard drive.